moq-wg/moq-charter/charter.md

 * prioritization of media,
 * a cache friendly media mechanisms.

-Media will be mapped onto underlying QUIC mechanisms (QUIC Streams and/or QUIC datagrams) and can be used over raw QUIC or WebTransport.

-The proposed solution provides extensibility for supporting different media formats and shall specify a mandatory to implement format to ensure interoperability.
-Support for multiple media types, media encodings and prioritization schemes shall be proposed.

-The mechanism to name and request media will enable:
+The mechanism to name and receive media will enable:

 * Requesting server start sending media related to given point in the stream
 * Cue points
 * Integration with captions
 * Selection of desire encoding ( choosing language, bit rate , etc )

+Media will be mapped onto underlying QUIC mechanisms (QUIC Streams and/or QUIC datagrams) and can be used over raw QUIC or WebTransport.

+The proposed solution provides extensibility for supporting different media formats and shall specify a mandatory to implement format to ensure interoperability.
+Support for multiple media types, media encodings and prioritization schemes shall be proposed.

 The MOQ architecture allows for the use of optional relays as first class elements of the design.
 The media publication protocol can leverage on-path relays/caches wherever applicable to improve the